ECastanho/Biclustering-fMRI-time-series-a-comparative-study/Biclustering Generators/Bimax/README.md

 ## Observations

+- This implementation does the binarization of the data inside the function.
-- This implementation generates an output file per bicluster
+- This implementation generates an output file per bicluster.

 ## References